jamiekimyu/interactive_faces/Protocol.md

 ## Motor Control

 #Client
-The client should be able to receive and display logs from the server.
-After receiving access request from the server, the client can choose authorize or not.
+After receiving access request from the server and the image in front of the camera, the client can choose authorize or not.
-The client can also command the server to take a picture using the camera.